Welcome to MBPC!

 Ryan Ranch Funds

-In recent years, the Monterey Bay Pickleball Club has raised a total of $15,331, which the Club planned to donate to the city of Monterey for the construction of new courts at Ryan Ranch Park.
-This fundraising initiative began after members of the NCIP commission indicated a need for private funding.
-With the project's demise, the MBPC Board will now consider other ways to use these funds to support the local pickleball community, as outlined in our contingency plans.
+Monterey Bay Pickleball Club raised a total of $15,331 to donate to the city of Monterey for the construction of new courts at Ryan Ranch Park.
+This fundraising initiative began several years ago after members of the NCIP commission indicated a need for private funding.
+The City Council eventually approved $200,000 for these courts but then reversed course and pulled the funding.
+As a result, construction of courts at Ryan Ranch Park was never pursued.
+The MBPC Board is considering other ways to use these funds to support the local pickleball community, as outlined in our contingency plans.

 Please reach out to the Board if you have suggestions on how these funds could be used to benefit pickleball in our area.